KyaDLFiles/kyadlfiles.github.io/templates/technical/index.md

 ### Button pressure
-For those who didn't know: [the DualShock 2 (and DS3) has pressure sensitive buttons](https://en.wikipedia.org/wiki/DualShock#DualShock_2) (except for Select, Start, L3 and R3), meaning that games can tell how hard a button is being pressed.
+For those who didn't know: ?[the DualShock 2 (and DS3) has pressure sensitive buttons](https://en.wikipedia.org/wiki/DualShock#DualShock_2) (except for Select, Start, L3 and R3), meaning that games can tell how hard a button is being pressed.
 Kya: DL requires a DualShock 2 and won't work with an original PS1 DualShock.
 This is usually a sign that a game requires the pressure sensitive buttons, but it's currently unknown in which way the pressure info is used in Kya DL (if at all).
 Regardless, this gives us another way of checking for buttons being pressed (apart from Select, Start, L3 and R3), which, depending on the situation, might be easier or better to use.